srdjan/FeexVeb/README.md

-# FeexWeb light WebComponents Library
+# FeexWeb - Functional Web Components Library

 ## What is FeexWeb?

 FeexWeb (got it?) is a minimal functional library for building web applications with JSX and Web Components.
 It uses HTMX for server-side driven reactivity.
 This guide explains how to use <strongFeexWeb</strong> to create powerful web applications that combine client-side state management with server-driven HTML updates.

 It was created during one hour vibe coding session 😊 with Cloude.
 Simply amazing what can be acomplished these days in a short time.
 Kudos to my sidekick 🙌

+This is not going anywhere, just a little play around.

 ## About WebJSX and HTMX